Kureshimustakim/Kureshimustakim/README.md

 <p align="left">
   I'm a Data Scientist with a unique background: **11 years of sales expertise** combined with a B.Com degree.
   <br><br>
   My strength is blending technical ML skills with a deep understanding of business and customer behavior.
-I don't just build models; I build solutions that solve real-world problems.
+I don't just build models.
+  I build solutions that solve real-world problems.
 </p>

 <p align="left">